azidyn/tachyoff/GUIDE.md

 What this means is; in my Vultr control panel where I manage the DNS for my domain `azidyn.com` I can add a subdomain e.g. `latency.` When someone connects to that full address the request is pushed onto my physical london server and picked up by nginx which is configured to look for this `latency` subdomain and route its traffic internally to the right project/software Server.

 If you've never set this up, it sounds more complicated than it is.

+I use shipitjs to deploy the Client, Server and Drone onto my servers.
+It's really simple and basically just links to your github repo and copies the files and performs installation of npm packages.

+`npx shipit londonserver deploy`

 I use pm2 to run the latency Server and start it to listen on a specific port nginx is configured to route the traffic to.
 In this case 3001.